Thick Buttery 4-2-1 Shortbread Cookies

 You'll Never Have to Hunt for the Recipe

 The "4-2-1" is the key to remembering how to make these cookies.
 You'll never have to search for the recipe because, as you may have guessed, each number represents an ingredient.

 If you just can't get enough shortbread, this recipe yields thicker cookies and lots of them.
-There's no rolling out either, and you cut these cookies after baking.
+There's no rolling out either, because you cut these cookies after baking.
 Truly, this is one of the easiest ways to make shortbread.

 Ready to make these wonderful goodies?
 Read on for instructions and treat your family to a flavor fest.

 - 1 cup sugar